Diverse Gaussian Noise Consistency Regularization for Robustness and Uncertainty Calibration: Diverse Gaussian Noise Consistency Regularization

 where $G_\theta(x)$ is the Fisher information matrix (FIM) given by:

 Taking the expectation,

 where we used $\EE_{\delta \sim \NN(0,\sigma^2I)}[\delta\delta^T]=\sigma^2 I$.
 Taking the outer expectation wrt. $\sigma$ on approximation (\ref{eq:KL_approx0}):

-The FIM has a strong connection to curvature; in fact for the case of cross-entropy, the Hessian matrix of the loss function is identical to the FIM (\ref{eq:FIM}), as the next proposition shows. \begin{proposition} The following relation holds $H(x) := \grad_x^2 \LL(f_\theta(x),y)=G_\theta(x)$. \end{proposition}
+The FIM has a strong connection to curvature; in fact for the case of cross-entropy, the Hessian matrix of the loss function is identical to the FIM (\ref{eq:FIM}), as the next proposition shows. \begin{proposition} The following relation holds $H(x) := \grad_x^2 \LL(f_\theta(x),y)=G_\theta(x)$. \end{proposition} \begin{proof} The Hessian of the softmax cross-entropy function can be decomposed as (Appendix C in \cite{Qin:2019}) $H(x) = J^T(\diag(p)-pp^T)J$, where $J$ denotes the Jacobian of the network function $f_\theta$ (logits) and $p$ denotes the softmax probabilities.
+The Jacobian transposed is denoted as $J^T=[J_1^T,\dots,J_K^T]$ with $J_k := \grad_x f_k(x)^T$.
+Starting from the FIM in (\ref{eq:FIM}), we have: